Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 Improving Patient Participation in Clinical Trials

 When research does not reflect the full spectrum of patients it aims to serve, the consequences can be serious.
-Treatment effects can vary in people with different genetic backgrounds; a drug proven effective in one group may be less effective — or even unsafe — for others.
-Equally important, many communities are often denied timely access to the most innovative, potentially life-saving therapies when they need them most.
+Treatments proven effective in one group may be less effective — or even unsafe — for others.
+Equally important, many communities are often denied timely access to the most innovative, potentially life-saving therapies.

-The Winn CDA exists to change this reality.
-By training a new generation of community-oriented clinical trialists, we are building a national network of leaders who are transforming the research landscape.
+The Winn CDA exists to change this by training a new generation of physician-researchers to lead the transformation of the clinical research landscape.

 Program Overview